KiwiPetal/portfolio/README.md

 It's written on [Next.js by Vercel](https://nextjs.org/) using Typescript.

-I use [Majör Mono by Emre Parlak](https://www.emreparlak.com/major/) and [FiraCode by tonsky](https://github.com/tonsky/FiraCode).
+I use [Majör Mono by Emre Parlak](https://www.emreparlak.com/major/) and [Victor Mono by rubjo](https://rubjo.github.io/victor-mono/).
 Please check them out.
-I'm absolutely in love with both.
+I'm absolutely in love with both and I personally use Victor Mono as my main font for the terminal.

 ## Setup